-As someone who agonizes over the health of my lemon tree, a system that monitors the health of my plant is a dream.
+As someone who agonizes over the health of my lemon tree, a system that monitors the health of my plant is a dream come true.
 My office has no natural light, so I have a system of lamps to get the right amount of light, and sometimes the heater gets left on, so predicting the amount of water my lemon tree needs can be difficult.

 Nothing is worse than coming into work and seeing that my lemon tree has dropped a bunch of yellow leaves, or even more heartbreaking, one of its baby lemons.